 According to Dell’Oro Group

-According to a recently published report from Dell’Oro Group, the trusted source for market information about the telecommunications, security, networks, and data center industries, the Data Center Physical Infrastructure (DCPI) market grew 17 percent year-over-year (Y/Y) in 1Q 2025.
-This marks the fourth consecutive quarter of double-digit growth, fueled by continued investment from hyperscalers and colocation providers building out capacity to cope with demand of artificial intelligence (AI) workloads.
+According to a new report by Dell’Oro Group, the trusted source for market information about the telecommunications, security, networks, and data center industries, the worldwide Data Center Physical Infrastructure (DCPI) market sustained its momentum in 2Q 2025, growing 18 percent year-over-year to $8.9 billion in manufacturer revenue.
+This marks the third consecutive quarter of high-teens growth, underscoring the durable demand created by the ongoing AI buildout.

-Additional highlights from the 1Q 2025 Data Center Physical Infrastructure Quarterly Report:
+Additional highlights from the 2Q 2025 Data Center Physical Infrastructure Quarterly Report:

 About the Report